 The Key Materials

-To create good quality compost it requires several key elements.
-These are nitrogen, carbon, oxygen and moisture.
+Creating good quality compost requires several key elements.
+These are nitrogen, carbon, oxygen, and moisture.
 However, these elements can be found in everyday household and garden waste and are usually classified into green and brown waste.

 Moisture is provided through rain and also from the green waste.
 However, if there is a long, hot summer it might be necessary to add water to the compost pile.